sagemath/trac_to_gh/Issue 3061.md

 # Issue 3061: use readlink and realpatch so that symlinking sage works

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3061

 Original creator: mabshoff